 For example, only 2% of donors have a rare subtype of blood that doctors often use to treat sickle cell disease, but demand for it is increasing by 10–15% each year.
-The rarity of and demand for this type of blood emphasize the importance of blood donors.
+The rarity of, and demand for, this type of blood emphasizes the importance of blood donors.

-In the U.S., 38% of the population have O-positive blood, making it the most common blood type.
+In the U.S., 38% of the population has O-positive blood, making it the most common blood type.

 According to the American Red Cross, the following statistics show the most common blood types in the U.S. based on the donor population: